Do you have long breaks between classes? Want to make some extra cash? Participate in research studies on campus and get gift cards or money.

 Paid Psychology Studies

-Because these studies are open to the general public, make sure you review the eligibility requirements before signing up.
-Usually, you’ll receive cash for your time.
+These studies are open to the general public, so make sure you review the eligibility requirements before signing up.
+Usually, you'll receive cash for your time.

 Visual Cognitive Lab

 Sauder offers paid studies for UBC students from time to time.
-You may be providing feedback about a product or a retail company’s online interactions with its customers.
+An example study could be to provide feedback about a retail company’s online interactions with its customers.